deep-security/aws-waf/README.md

                         Specify the tags to filter the EC2 instances by --create-match        Create the SQLi match condition for use in various rules
+  --map-to-wacl         Attempt to map each instance to an AWS WAF WACL
 ```

 <a name="ssl-certificate-validation" />